vivienroussez/autoTS/README.md

 - SARIMA
 - Prophet
 - ETS (implements several exponential smoothing models)
+- BATS
+- TBATS
+- STL

 It provides a function `getbestModel` which trains every available algorithm, and compare the predictions of each of them on the last year (or n last observations) with the actual data (which is excluded from the training data).
 The function `my.predictions` provides automatic prediction for the selected algorithms one year ahead of the last know date.
+**Please note that ETS cannot handle time series of frequency higher than 24**

 ## Usage